-- I always use echinacea tincture when I will be in situations where I question the germs around.
+- I always use All-Purpose Spray when I will be in situations where I question the germs around.
 That means hospitals, clinics, and places with heavy, dirty traffic, not places with actual dirt, which is great for you.
-So, your fully vaccinated sister-in-law’s house is a good idea.
-Do a maintenance dose suggested on the label.

 - For serious infections, have oil of oregano with you.
 This oil tastes strong as it kills infection.
 It is known to aid in bacterial, viral, and fungal infections, digestive pains, and sore throats.
 Follow the label directions for any of these issues.

 - For a skin infection or other issue, bring colloidal silver.
 Spray in the throat daily, and use on any burns, cuts, scrapes, bites, stings, or rashes.

 - There are few things that vitamin C won’t cure, so stock up on this also.
 I like this Immune-Aid Vitamin C Powder.
 Take it at the first sign of, well, anything, and continue through the course of the illness.